JustinN00/UVSim/README.md

-    Use the select file button to select a .txt file Then use the run program button to run your program If user input is required you will can enter it in the field next to the submit button, then click the button
+    Use the select file button to select a .txt file Then use the run program button to run your program If user input is required, enter it in the field next to the submit button, then click the button

 UVSim consists of: